Trade Knowledge Network

-The Trade Knowledge Network (TKN) is the collaboration of research institutions in developed and developing countries located in Africa, Asia, Europe and the Americas.
-The Trade Knowledge Network is aimed at building long-term capacity to address issues of trade and sustainable development in developing country research institutions, non-governmental organizations and governments through increased awareness, knowledge and understanding of the issues.
-The Trade Knowledge Network is not to be confused with the Trade Knowledge Exchange (TKE), a network of 6 organisations providing expert analysis on the key issues around the post-Brexit trade environment in the UK and globally.
+The Trade Knowledge Network is a global collaboration of research institutions from Africa, Asia, Europe, and the Americas, focused on promoting sustainable development through supportive trade and investment policies.
+Coordinated by the International Institute for Sustainable Development (IISD) since 1998, TKN aims to build long-term capacity in developing countries by enhancing awareness, knowledge, and understanding of trade-related issues among research institutions, non-governmental organizations, and governments.
+With over a decade of experience, TKN generates innovative policy analysis that addresses the impacts of trade and investment on sustainable development, distinguishing itself from the Trade Knowledge Exchange, which specifically analyzes post-Brexit trade issues in the UK and globally.

 Objective

 TKN is composed of research and policy institutions in Africa, Asia, Europe, North and South America that are exploring the connection between trade and sustainable development and working to ensure that increased international trade can contribute to sustainable development in their countries and regions.
 The goal of the Trade Knowledge Network is to foster long-term capacity to address the complex issues of trade and sustainable development in partner-country research institutions, governments and the wider policy community, including business, academia, and environment and development NGOs.

 The Trade Knowledge Network has four inter-related objectives to achieve this goal: